With the combination of a small number of people + software + servers and robots

 It's not uncommon to find yourself doing the same indicators and stances as before, only to find yourself in a strange situation.

 So what do we do?
 And since we still want to keep our own comfortable place in our own hands, we need to switch our company's operating methods discontinuously.

-To maintain an environment where ideas can be tested and discussed in mutual trust, institutions, systems, and communication methods are quietly replaced.
+To maintain an environment where people can test ideas and trust each other to discuss them, institutions, systems, and communication methods are quietly replaced.

 The design and timing of these areas cannot be made from numerical indicators that appear continuous, so it seems that we must follow our intuition.